19hours/sg-statutes/Acts/Stamp Duties Act.md

 (3) The order shall specify —

-(a) the immovable property to which section 22A applies by the purpose for which it may be used under the Master Plan;
+(a) the immovable property to which section 22A applies by —

+(i) the manner it is zoned under the Master Plan; or

+(ii) the purpose for which it is permitted to be used under the Planning Act, as defined under section 22A(13)(g);

+[Act 1 of 2013 wef 22/02/2013]

 (b) the holding period for the purposes of that section; and